Dinger's Aviation Pages

 Fairey Hendon in flight.

-Above is a poor quality image of the interior of a production Hendon; looking forward from the radio operator's position.
+Above is a poor-quality image of the interior of a production Hendon; looking forward from the radio operator's position.
 The pilot sat on the raised platform on the left, you can just make out part of the instrument panel in front and there is a large control wheel on the left (trimming wheel perhaps?).
-Notice the foldable seat for the navigator on the right, it looks exactly like the foldable seat for the flight engineer on the Lancaster of a decade later.
+Notice the foldable seat on the right, it looks exactly like the foldable seat for the flight engineer on the Lancaster of a decade later.
 There are additional instruments above it on a panel on the fuselage side on the right.
 Up a step and forward are the front gun and bomb-aiming position.
 You can see the exposed control cables running along the left-hand side.
 Hardly a space suitable for the transport of troops.

-The Hendon prototype K1695 rebuilt to production standard (the serial number is visible under the wing on the original photo).
+The Hendon prototype K1695: rebuilt to production standard (the serial number is visible under the wing on the original photo).
 The thickness of the wing is particularly evident in this view.

 The cockpit canopy of the Hendon can be deceptive; looking at this view in isolation you would swear it was placed centrally on the fuselage.

 But if you look at this view of the same aircraft from the other side and compare it with the previous image you can clearly see the cockpit is offset to one side.
+This enabled the pilot to better judge the distance above ground when landing.

 A wider view of the aircraft.
 Again, the thickness of the wing is evident.